eProsima/DDS-Record-Replay/docs/rst/tutorials/dds_monitor_tutorial.rst

 * :ref:`installation_manual_windows`
 * :ref:`installation_manual_linux`

+We will also use `eProsima DDS Monitor Pro <https://dds-monitor.docs.eprosima.com/en/latest/rst/formalia/titlepage.html#dds-monitor-pro>`_ to visualize the recorded data.
+This software is distributed with a *Fast DDS Pro* license, which can be requested through the |commercial_support_form|.

 Additionally, we will use `ShapesDemo <https://www.eprosima.com/index.php/products-all/eprosima-shapes-demo>`_ as a DDS Demo application to publish the data that will be recorded.
 This application is already prepared to use Fast DDS DynamicTypes, which is required when using the |ddsrecorder| tool.